Code-Institute-Submissions/Guided-Fishing-Tours-Kenmare-Bay/README.md

 I have used media querie from Stack Overflow tutorial [here](https://stackoverflow.com/questions/tagged/media-queries).

 ## Technologies
 1.HTML
 2.CSS3
 3.Bootstrap(4.4.1)
 4.JavaScript
 5.JQuery
-6.EmailJS
+6.EmailJS API
 7.Google Maps API
 8.OpenWeather API
 ## Features
 The nav-bar and footer are used from Bootstrap with extra JavaScript for a toggle button in nav-bar.
 I have included back to top button also.
 ### Features left to implement